Kentucky Derby winner Medina Spirit tests positive for banned substance

 - Oops!Something went wrong.Please try again later.

-Kentucky Derby winner Medina Spirit has tested positive for a banned substance, trainer Bob Baffert said Sunday, and could ultimately be disqualified from the US flat racing Triple Crown victory.
+Kentucky Derby winner Medina Spirit has tested positive for a banned substance, trainer Bob Baffert said Sunday, and the horse could be stripped of its history-making victory.

 Baffert denied treating the colt with the medication and said he will investigate the test result to determine how the substance got into the horse's system following the race.

+Churchill Downs announced Sunday it has banned Baffert from entering any horses at the racetrack while it awaits the conclusion of an investigation by the Kentucky Horse Racing Commission.

-It would take a second positive test result from the split sample for the horse to be disqualified under Kentucky Horse Racing Commission rules, according to multiple reports.
+It would take a second positive result from a split sample for the horse to be disqualified.

+But if the second sample does come back positive Medina Spirit's results would be invalidated and runner-up Mandaloun will be declared the winner, Churchill Downs officials said.

+"Failure to comply with the rules and medication protocols jeopardizes the safety of the horses and jockeys, the integrity of our sport and the reputation of the Kentucky Derby and all who participate.
+Churchill Downs will not tolerate it," the racetrack said in a statement.

 "I'm going to fight it tooth and nail," Baffert said.
 "I owe it to the horse, I owe it to the owner and I owe it to our industry.
 Our industry needs to step up and we need to do a better job in racing."

-Baffert set a record for the most wins by any trainer in the Derby's 147-race history on May 1 when 12-1 Medina Spirit won under jockey John Velazquez at Churchill Downs to give Baffert his seventh career Derby title.
+Baffert set a record for the most wins by any trainer in the Derby's 147-race history on May 1 when 12-1 Medina Spirit won under jockey John Velazquez to give Baffert his seventh career Derby title.

-Baffert said he still plans to run Medina Spirit in the Preakness next Saturday at Pimlico in Baltimore in the second leg of US flat racing's Triple Crown, which concludes with June's Belmont Stakes in New York.
+Two of his Kentucky Derby winners, Justify and American Pharoah, went on to claim the Triple Crown with wins in the Preakness and Belmont Stakes.

 Apart from last year, when the three races were conducted out of their usual order due to the Covid-19 pandemic, Baffert's Derby winners are unbeaten in Preakness runs.